Fertulity IVF

 Is there a higher chance of twins with ovulation induction?

 Yes, medication may increase the likelihood of multiple pregnancies, especially if more than one follicle matures.
-At Fertulity, we aim for controlled responses to minimize this risk.
+At FertUlity, we aim for controlled responses to minimize this risk.

 Our Doctors